codespede/pwoli/README.md

 -   Fully flexible and extensible - thanks to the OOP based architecture.
 -   Frontend widgets like [ActiveForm](https://internetmango.github.io/pwoli/input-forms), [GridView, ListView](https://internetmango.github.io/pwoli/output-data-widgets) for SSR(Server Side HTML Rendering) applications.
 -   [Simple-to-setup REST APIs](https://internetmango.github.io/pwoli/rest-api) for the backends of SPA applications, Mobile apps and other API consumers.
--   Works on both NodeJS and TypeScript applications.
+-   Works on both raw NodeJS and TypeScript applications.
 -   Has reasonable defaults.
--   Well documented and [type](https://www.typescriptlang.org)d code for [IDE Intellisense](https://en.wikipedia.org/wiki/Intelligent_code_completion).
+-   Well documented and [typed](https://www.typescriptlang.org) code for [IDE Intellisense](https://en.wikipedia.org/wiki/Intelligent_code_completion).
 -   Can be used in an ongoing project or a new project.
 Pwoli doesn't require that for using it, the project should be started from scratch.

 ### Installation